edcarp/python-novice-esces/_episodes/02-numpy.md

 > still needs to be used
 {: .callout}

-We can now look variations in some summary statistics, such as the maximum inflammation per patient or the average inflammation per day more easily.
+We can now look variations in some summary statistics, such as the maximum wave height per month, or average inflammation per year more easily.
 One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation:

 ~~~
 year_0 = reshaped_data[0,:] # 0 on the first axis (rows), everything on the second (columns)